rust-lang/book/second-edition/src/ch04-02-references-and-borrowing.md

 ## References and Borrowing

-The issue with the tuple code in Listing 4-5 is that we have to return the `String` to the calling function so we can still use the `String` after the call to `calculate_length`, because the `String` was moved into `calculate_length`.
+The issue with the tuple code in [Listing 4-5][Listing-4-5] is that we have to return the `String` to the calling function so we can still use the `String` after the call to `calculate_length`, because the `String` was moved into `calculate_length`.